Caring for Muscle Cramps & Contusions in Southeastern MA & RI

 - Visible muscle distortion or twitching

-- Ice using cold packs for 20 minutes at a time
+- Ice – apply a cold source to the area for 20 minutes at a time

 - Elevation above the level of the heart